Skip to content

 Share

-Channel Incentives are a proven way of boosting sales, growing pipeline, and skilling up partners in your channel.
-And whilst there is no written rulebook on how you should run your incentive programme, our experience in running incentives for our clients has revealed several channel incentive best practices you should consider when planning your next one.
+Channel incentive programmes are a proven way of boosting sales, growing pipeline, and up-skilling your channel partners.
+While there is no written rulebook on running your channel incentive programme, our experience running incentives for our clients has revealed several best practices you should consider when planning your next one.

 Set clear goals